 The results of either the SAT I examination or the ACT examination (with writing) should be submitted by the applicant.
 Testing should be completed by the fall of the applicant’s senior year of high school.
 Applicants should have their test scores sent directly from the testing agency to Hofstra.
-Further information on these tests can be found at the testing agencies Web sites: www.collegeboard.com and www.act.org.
+Further information about these tests can be found at the testing agencies’ Web sites: www.collegeboard.com and www.act.org.

 Additional information, such as letters of recommendation, an essay, and extracurricular involvement, will also be considered as part of the applicant’s review.
 Interviews are not required for applicants but are available.